stenflo/judex/README.md

 * *[fullstack-challenge-client](./fullstack-challenge-client)*
 * *[fullstack-challenge-server](./fullstack-challenge-server)*

-### Arbirage Identification:
+### Arbitrage Identification:
-The JUDEX application will highlight the price points where order books overlap (ie bids on Bittrex overlap with asks on Poloniex).
+The JUDEX application will highlight the price points where order books overlap (i.e. bids on Bittrex overlap with asks on Poloniex).
 Such events happen only on occasion, so one must be patient to see them occur.
 Additional markets are provided to scout for such arbitrages.
 A select box allows you to flip between them.
 A preferences page allows you to choose exchanges to pair.

 Happy Scouting!